AndrossSs/Makemoji-React-Native/README.md

 If you want to use an input target other than MakeMojiTextInput, things are a bit trickier.
 A MakeMojiEditTextAndroid is required to ensure keyboard, backspace, and copy paste compatibility.
 Assign the view a static unique identifier in the finderTag prop.
-Then, after mount, assign MakeMojiTextInput the outsideEditText with the same finderTag value.
+Then, after mount, assign MakeMojiTextInput the prop outsideEditText with the same finderTag value.
 Set outsideEditText={null} to reverse this.

 To get the {html,plaintext} value of the MakeMojiEditTextAndroid, call requestHtml(shouldClear,shouldSendAnalytics) on the view.
 The result will be returned asynchronously through the function given to the onHtmlGenerated prop.

 ## Customization
-MakeMojiTextInput and MakeMojiTextInput are copy paste extensions of the Text and TextInput components and respond to standard styling and custmization.
+MakeMojiText and MakeMojiTextInput are copy paste extensions of the Text and TextInput components and respond to standard styling and custmization.
 Descriptions of the styling available for MakeMojiTextInput can be found next to the proptypes of [MakeMojiTextInput.js](MakeMojiRN/MakeMojiTextInput.js).
 Any other styling is available on request.